-Glunz & Jensen seeks to ensure that members of the Board of Directors and the Executive Management are remunerated at a competitive and reasonable level, helping ensure that Glunz & Jensen can attract and retain competent individuals.
+Glunz & Jensen seeks to ensure that members of the Board of Directors and the Executive Management are remunerated at a competitive and reasonable level, helping to ensure that Glunz & Jensen can attract and retain competent individuals.

 Members of the Board of Directors receive a fixed, annual fee, and the total remuneration to the Board of Directors is approved by the Annual General Meeting in connection with the approval of the annual report.
-In fiscal 2019/20, directors' fees amounted to DKK 700.000, including DKK 250.000 to the Chairman, DKK 150.000 to the Vice-Chairman and DKK 100.000 to every other member.
+In fiscal 2020/21, directors' fees amounted to DKK 758.333, including DKK 250,000 to the Chairman, DKK 150.000 to the Vice-Chairman and DKK 100.000 to the other members except for one member (elected by the employees) who resigned from the Board of Directors in January 2021.
 Members of the Board of Directors are not subject to bonus schemes, but in accordance with section 198 of the Danish Companies Act, the Board of Directors is authorized to acquire treasury shares up to 60% of the Company's share capital at the market price prevailing at the date of acquisition with a deviation of up to 10% until June 28th, 2023.

 The remuneration of the Executive Management is determined by the Board of Directors.
-In 2019/20, members of the Executive Management received a basic salary, including usual benefits such as company car and telephone, and are also eligible for a bonus scheme.
-The Executive Management consisted of René Normann Christensen, CEO and Henrik Blegvad Funk, CFO, who were both members of the Executive Board during 2018/19.
-René Normann Christensen retired as of February 28th, 2019 and Henrik Blegvad Funk was appointed as interim CEO.
+In 2020/21, members of the Executive Management received a basic salary, including usual benefits such as company car and telephone, and are also eligible for a bonus scheme.
+The Executive Management consisted of CEO Martin Overgaard Hansen and CFO Henrik Blegvad Funk.
 Martin Overgaard Hansen was appointed as CEO and commenced on September 1st, 2019.
-The total remuneration paid to the Executive Management amounted to DKK 3,5 million in 2019/20.
+The total remuneration paid to the Executive Management amounted to DKK 5,1 million in 2020/21.